liflab/labpal-site/FantasticWindmill/content/manual/other.md

 An error is detected by checking that the exit code is different from 0.
 (See [CommandRunner](/doc/ca/uqac/lif/labpal/CommandRunner.html).)

 You must return null if everything is OK.
 As a rule, returning a non-null value (typically an error message) means that something *external* to the lab must be fixed before running the experiments; hence LabPal will simply quit.
 If your experiments have [prerequisites](experiments.html#prerequisites) they can generate by themselves, don't use this method.

+## <a name="python">Creating a lab in Python</a>

+LabPal is implemented as a Java library, and is especially suited for labs and experiments written as Java classes.
+However, it is also possible to write experiments and labs using **Python**, thanks to the [Jython](http://www.jython.org/) library.

+To this end, you can use our [template project](https://github.com/liflab/labpal-jython-project), which contains a Python lab and a Python experiment class.
+Please refer to that project's `README` file for more information on how to create a lab in Python.

 <!-- :wrap=soft:mode=markdown: -->